Good vs. Great Customer Service: Benefits & Steps To Success

 In conclusion, while good customer service meets expectations, great customer service exceeds them.

-By setting clear expectations, training and empowering staff, listening to customers, acting on feedback, rewarding great service, evaluating performance, and fostering a customer-centric culture, businesses can deliver the kind of exceptional service that builds customer loyalty and drives growth.
+By setting clear expectations, training and empowering staff service skills, listening to customers, acting on feedback, rewarding great service, evaluating performance, and fostering a customer-centric culture, businesses can deliver the kind of exceptional service that builds customer loyalty and drives growth.

 However, it’s important to remember that great customer service doesn’t happen overnight.